-If you want to perform such review for your company, which I highly recommend, here are the 6 steps we follow:
+If you want to perform such review for your company, which I highly recommend, these are 6 points we look at:

 1) Clarify The Purpose of The Review.

 This might seem obvious, but when a bunch of creatives get in a room, ideas start to fly in every direction and it’s easy to go off the tangents.
 At least it was the case for us.
 So we now start by stating the purpose of the review, reminding ourselves we’ll be evaluating our business performance, the goals we want to achieve, and planning the next 3 months of activities.

 2) Review Alignment of Your Company’s Mission, Vision and Values

 This is helpful because it provides direction of your marketing activities and campaigns, especially when evaluating “brilliant” marketing ideas.
 It becomes easy to identify those that fit our business and those that don’t.

 3) Perform a SWOT Assessment.

 So much can change in 6-months time.
 New competitors appear.
 New regulations or market conditions affect our clients.
 Reviewing your strengths, weaknesses, opportunities and threats.
 This is important because we tend to live isolated lives as a business, and more often than not, we don’t pay much attention to any of those things.
 This means we are unaware of our business position in the marketplace and how we can effectively compete.
 Knowing them makes a big difference in making the right business decisions that will lead to success.